gschup/bevy_ggrs/README.md

 ## Development Status

-⚠️Disclaimer⚠️: This plugin currently depends on the latest bevy developments and is thus incompatible with bevy releases on crates.io.
-Once bevy 0.6 releases, I will also make a stable release! bevy_ggrs is in a very early stage.
-Once the most important issues are taken care of and bevy 0.6 is released, I will publish a first version to crates.io.
+⚠️Disclaimer⚠️: bevy_ggrs is in a very early stage.
+This plugin currently depends on the latest bevy developments and is thus incompatible with bevy releases on crates.io.
+Once bevy 0.6 releases, I will also make a stable release!

 ## Licensing